davychxn/JOB-APPLICATION-REFUSALS/README.md

 `2` refusals noted  down

+## Translate Text In Images

+### Option 1 - Copy The Image To The Clipboard

+1. Press `PrtSc` Key on your keyboard to copy
+2. Go to Google Translate: [Google Translate](https://translate.google.com/?op=images)
+3. Press `Ctrl` + `v`
+4. Select your target language

+### Option 2 - Save The Image To Your Drive

+1. Right click and click `Save image as...` in Context Menu to save
+2. Go to Google Translate: [Google Translate](https://translate.google.com/?op=images)
+3. Click the blue `Choose your files` button to upload
+4. Select your target language

 ## ALL THE GOODNESS IN HEART, BLESSING EVERY JOB SEEKERS WITH RESPONSIBILITIES ON SHOUDERS
 ![ALL THE GOODNESS IN HEART](./assets/20251128/MVIMG_20251127_093835.jpg)